ancient-military-history

 Construction of the Wooden Palisade

 The palisade was the quintessential low-tech, high-impact defensive structure.
-It was built by felling timber—typically oak, pine, or spruce—and sharpening one end of each log into a point.
+It was built by felling timber — typically oak, pine, or spruce — and sharpening one end of each log into a point.
 These logs, sometimes as tall as 3 to 4 meters, were then set vertically into a trench dug around the settlement's perimeter, packed tightly together with earth and stone to secure them.
 The labor investment was substantial for a single project, but the materials were universally available, requiring no specialized tools beyond an axe and a digging stick.
 This made the palisade an ideal solution for a semi-migratory society that might need to relocate a settlement after a few decades due to soil exhaustion or shifting political alliances.
-Archaeological evidence from sites like the Feddersen Wierde in Germany shows multiple phases of palisade construction, indicating continuous maintenance and rebuilding by the community.
+Archaeological evidence from sites like the Feddersen Wierde in Germany shows multiple phases of palisade construction, indicating continuous maintenance and rebuilding by the community over generations.
+In some cases, archaeologists have identified post holes from as many as four or five successive palisades, each replacing an earlier structure that had rotted or been destroyed.

 Strengths and Obvious Weaknesses